jet2jet/tsc2webpack/README.md

 Specifies the temporal output directory for emitted JS files from TypeScript compiler.
 If specified, this overrides `outDir` compiler option of `tsconfig.json`.

 When webpack process runs, all entry points and modules referring each TypeScript source files in `tsconfig.json` are replaced by the each JS files in `tempBuildDir`.

+#### --useMemory, --mem (boolean)

+Enables 'in-memory temporal build' mode, which temporal output data (JS file content) is kept in the memory instead of file system.
+If the flag is set to true, 'tempBuildDir' is ignored and 'outDir' TypeScript compiler option is also ignored.

 #### --emitDeclarations, -d (boolean)